keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

         caption="Evaluation Chart"
         width="50%">}}

-* To customize the chart, labels can be used.
+* Use labels to customize the chart.
 If the `sh.keptn.event.evaluation.triggered` event has the label `buildId` attached, the Keptn Bridge reads the value of this label and uses it as label for the x-axis in the *Chart*.
-If the value of the label is an URL, the label will be displayed as a link, so you can easily link back to the Dynatrace Dashboard for example.
+If the value of the label is a URL, the label is displayed as a link, so you can easily link back to the Dashboard of your observability server.

     {{< popup_image
         link="./assets/buildId.png"
         caption="Use `buildId` as label"
         width="50%">}}

 * If you are using relative SLO values that are based on past evaluations *Ignore for comparison* could come in handy.
 With this you can exclude an evaluation when determining the relative values.
 To do so click on the desired evaluation in the heatmap and click the button *Ignore for comparison*.
 The evaluation is then removed from the heatmap and the evaluation calculation.